Gezzunder/Panthera-Spawn-Select/readme.md

 Spawn-select
 ============

-Graphic spawn select for Dayz Panthera.
+GUI spawn select for Dayz Panthera.
 Works only for Panthera.

 Place the files within your addons folder.

+disable antihack.sqf (Just before the includes section) or place a fixed version of antihack.sqf with line 89 checking for  SPM=1 e.g if ((_speed > _topSpeed) && (alive player) && (SPM=1) etc etc

 at the bottom of your init.sqf (after "#include "\z\addons\dayz_code\system\BIS_Effects\init.sqf") place;